-When there is no pre-execution code, the operator runs immediately.
-For example, you could use pre-execution code to set up loop variables or other variables to use as part of the operator.
+Before the pre-execution code finished and the operator executes, it has to reach the code CanExecute = 1.
+This requirement lets you verify the external conditions and to proceed only when an expected condition is met.
+When there is no pre-execution code, the operator executes immediately.
+A typical use-case for pre-execution code is to set up loop variables or other variables that can be used as part of the operator.

-For the code that runs in the operator, you can use the following syntax to access the operator dataset:
+For the code executed here, you can access the operator dataset using the following syntax:

-Process[OpName].fieldname
+Process[Opname].fieldname

-For example, the following code creates an operator dataset variable named iNow that contains the following data:
+For example, the following code creates an operator dataset variable "iNow" containing: